AMC computerized engine control: Maintenance

 The system uses a maze of emissions vacuum hoses.
-Because of the many vacuum-driven components and electrical connections in the system, CEC-equipped engines have developed a reputation of being hard to tune.
+Because of the many vacuum-driven components and electrical connections in the system, CEC-equipped engines have developed a reputation for being hard to tune.
 American Motors issued a Technical Service Bulletin to diagnose low or inconsistent engine idle speeds on 1980 through 1988 AMC Eagle automobile.

+The 49-state model of the CEC lacks an onboard diagnostic system, making it difficult to monitor its operation without a breakout box.
+The Carter BBD carburetor is a reliable two-barrel downdraft carburetor used extensively on AMC and Jeep vehicles, with many of the 1980 and newer versions incorporating an electronic feedback valve attached to the rear of the throttle body on most CEC-equipped models.
+These versions may have problems with their idle circuit, which can clog, causing a rough idle and stalling.
+Other issues may include throttle shaft wear, which can cause the carburetor body to wear, resulting in unmetered air leaking in and a rough idle.
+Bushings can be installed to resolve this.
+Improper float heights can cause flooding or fuel starvation, as well as leaking gaskets, all of which need to be corrected for proper CRC performance.

-The 49-state model of the CEC has no on-board diagnostic system, making it difficult to monitor the computer's operation without a breakout box, and the Carter BBD carburetor on most CEC-equipped models has problems with its idle circuit clogging, causing a rough idle and stalling.
-In places where emissions testing is not required, a modification is by bypassing the computer and disabling the BBD's Idle Servo, or replacing the BBD with a manually tuned carburetor.
-Several vendors (including Chrysler and Edelbrock) offer retrofit kits that replace the CEC and the carburetor with fuel injection.
+The 49-state model of the CEC lacks an onboard diagnostic system, making it difficult to monitor its operation without a breakout box.
+The Carter BBD carburetor on most CEC-equipped models also has problems with its idle circuit, which can clog, causing a rough idle and stalling.
+In places where emissions testing is not required, a modification is made by bypassing the computer and disabling the BBD's Idle Servo, or replacing the BBD with a manually tuned carburetor.
+Some suggest the "seemingly miles of vacuum hoses and incomprehensible carburetor system" can be modified to enhance performance by replacing AMC's CEC with a better aftermarket system.
+Several vendors (including Chrysler and Edelbrock) also offer retrofit kits that replace the CEC and the carburetor with fuel injection.